 National Poetry Day

-Northern Echo.
-We asked our students to write a poem to commemorate the
+Echo's National Poetry Competition.
+Our students were asked to write a poem to commemorate the

 centenary of the outbreak of the First World War.